AdobeDocs/experience-manager-65.pt-BR/help/forms/using/create-reviews-forms.md

 ---
 title: Criar e gerenciar revisões de ativos nos formulários
-seo-title: Criar e gerenciar revisões de ativos nos formulários
+seo-title: Creating and managing reviews for assets in forms
-description: 'Uma Revisão é um mecanismo que permite a um ou mais revisores comentar um ativo que está disponível em um formulário. '
+description: Uma Revisão é um mecanismo que permite a um ou mais revisores comentar um ativo que está disponível em um formulário.
-seo-description: 'Uma Revisão é um mecanismo que permite a um ou mais revisores comentar um ativo que está disponível em um formulário. '
+seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS